The Racial Wealth Gap: A Legacy That Still Shapes the Present

 Why It Persists

-Social policies like the GI Bill and New Deal programs disproportionately benefited white families, creating an economic head start that Black families were systematically denied.
+Programs like the GI Bill and New Deal disproportionately benefited white families, creating advantages that still echo across generations.

 Solutions on the Table